 Massive MIMO technology is already live commercially in China and Japan within a 4G LTE context.
 The latter country’s Softbank network deployed the first ever commercial Massive MIMO network towards the end of 2016.

 Closer to home, Vodafone has become the first European mobile network to deploy Massive MIMO.
-The company commenced upgrading a number of its UK sites towards the end of June, and should hit 30 more in the latter half of 2017.
+The company commenced upgrading a number of its UK sites towards the end of June 2017, and should hit 30 more in the latter half of the year.

 Vodafone is said to be targeting UK hotspots that will most benefit from Massive MIMO’s unique attributes.
 These will include areas where there are often lots of customers within a small area, such as cities and sports stadiums.
 The network is using Ericsson base stations formed of 64 transmit and 64 receive streams.